mmayerstudent/FinalApp/README.md

 ## My Final App
 ### by Marian Mayer

+1. My prefered project for the Final App would be an application that can interface with an I/O device.
+It will show the inputs, and allow you to control the outputs.
+As hardware, I have a MEASUREMENT COMPUTING USB-1024LS USB to I/O 24V device I am planning on using.

+2. If my "prefered" project would not be accepted because of the harware requirements, I would like to create an "Ecosistem Simulator" app.
+The idea came to me while trying to learn classes.
+Most examples in books, when trying to explain classes, they seem to all agree that animals and plants are perfect examples for explaining classes.
+So I can use this app for clarifying notions for C++ classes, relationships, inheritage, composition and so on.

+###---------------------------------------------------
 You can use the [editor on GitHub](https://github.com/mmayerstudent/FinalApp/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.